Civil War on the Don: Cossack rule of Krasnov

-The latest events on various fronts in the Cossack Regions – our advances deep into the Cossack Settlements and the disintegration among the Cossack Troops – force us to give instructions to party workers about the nature of their work in the restoration and strengthening of Soviet Power in the said regions.
-It is necessary, taking into account the experience of the civil war with the Kazaks, to recognize the only correct thing as the most merciless struggle with all the upper crust of the Kazaks by means of their total extermination.
-No compromises, no half–heartedness are acceptable.
-Therefore it is necessary:
+Recent events on various fronts in the Cossack Regions – our advances deep into Cossack Settlements and the disintegration of the Cossack Troops – compel us to issue instructions to party workers concerning the nature of their work in re–establishing and strengthening Soviet Power in the aforementioned regions.
+Taking into account the experience of the civil war with the Cossacks, it is necessary to recognize that the only correct course of action is a most merciless struggle against all the upper echelons of the Cossacks, aimed at their total extermination.
+No compromises, no half measures are acceptable.
+Therefore, it is necessary: